-Background - The Island Housing Trust (IHT) engages local residents, businesses, and local governments through our board composition, through our partnerships and collaborations (see below), and through our open approach to engaging with all of the communities of the Island of Martha's Vineyard.
-The IHT's board consists of representatives from each of the six island towns, from our homeowners, and from the community-at-large.
+Background - The Island Housing Trust (IHT) engages local residents, businesses, and local governments through our board composition, through our partnerships and collaborations (see below), and through our open approach to engaging with all of the communities on Martha's Vineyard.
+The IHT's 11-member Board of Directors includes residents from each of the six island towns, our homeowners, and members from the community-at-large.
 Our Board includes key local business and community leaders.
-Monthly board meetings are open to the public, and are publicized on the organization's website (www.ihtmv.org), and advertised and posted in public buildings, including the Vineyard Housing Office, home to the IHT, Dukes County Regional Housing Authority (DCRHA), and Habitat for Humanity of Martha's Vineyard (Habitat).
-While the organization is not a traditional membership organization, the representative leadership structure, in combination with the open meeting structure and local partnerships and collaborations, ensures that constituents are engaged in, set the direction for, and oversee our work.
+Monthly Board meetings are open to the public, and are publicized on the organization's website (www.ihtmv.org) and held at the Vineyard Housing Office in Vineyard Haven, home to the IHT and Dukes County Regional Housing Authority (DCRHA).
+The representative leadership structure, in combination with the open meeting structure and local partnerships and collaborations, ensures that constituents and stakeholders are engaged in, set the direction for, and oversee our work.
 All IHT homeowners are members of the organization.

-The IHT Board meets regularly every month, including one annual meeting in April, at the Vineyard Housing Office in Vineyard Haven.
-There are four standing committees including Governance, Fundraising and Communications, Project Design and Development, and Stewardship and Outreach, which meet monthly.
-The board has been regularly engaged in developing and monitoring this Plan, and in reviewing our annual work plans.
+The IHT Board meets regularly every month (except August), including one annual meeting in April, at the Vineyard Housing Office in Vineyard Haven.
+There are five standing committees including Governance, Fundraising, Communications, Project Development, and Stewardship and Asset Management, which meet monthly and provide recommendation and guidance to the Board of Directors.
+The Board has recently created an Audit Committee of independent members of the Board.
+The Board and Committees have been regularly engaged in developing and monitoring this CIP, and in reviewing our annual work plans.

-In addition, we have established an Advisory Committee of key Island leaders.
-We asked this group to help us, by acting as ambassadors for our work and our Plan in the community at large.
-Through press releases and at community meetings and events, we have let the larger community know of our certification by the State as a community development corporation, our Community Investment Plan and our Community Investment Tax Credits program.
+We've asked our Board and Committee members to help us, by acting as ambassadors for our work and our CIP in the community at large.
+Through press releases and at community meetings and events, we have let the larger community know of our certification by the state as a community development corporation, our CIP and our Community Investment Tax Credits program.

-Housing Production Plan - Over six months from late 2016 to early 2017 the Island Housing Trust and the island-wide planning agency, the Martha's Vineyard Commission (MVC), helped facilitate an island-wide and town-by-town Housing Production Plan process with the All-Island Planning Board, comprised of each of the six town Planning Boards, who hired JM Goldson and RKG to organize an extensive public outreach and planning process involving three public workshop in each of the six towns and a fourth meeting with town government stakeholders (i.e. Planning Boards, Affordable Housing Committees, and Boards of Selectmen).
-In addition, over 600 island residents who were not able to attend the public workshops responded to an on-line survey about housing needs and strategies.
+Housing Production Plans - The Island Housing Trust and the island-wide planning agency, the Martha's Vineyard Commission (MVC), helped facilitate an Island-wide and town-by-town Housing Production Plan process with the All-Island Planning Board, comprised of each of the six town Planning Boards.
+The process involved extensive public outreach and planning including three public workshops in each of the six towns and a fourth meeting with town government stakeholders (i.e., Planning Boards, Affordable Housing Committees, and Boards of Selectmen).
+In addition, over 600 Island residents who were not able to attend the public workshops responded to an on-line survey about housing needs and strategies.

-The Housing Production Plan process has resulted in an island-wide and town-by-town housing vision, goals, and strategies that are currently being reviewed and refined.
-As Martha's Vineyard only non-profit developer of affordable housing, the Island Housing Trust is well positioned to collaborate and partner with town governments, private land owners, businesses, conservation organizations, and other non-profits to implement strategies in order to achieve the goals established in the Housing Production Plans.
+The Housing Production Plan process has resulted in Island-wide and town-by-town housing vision, goals, and strategies that were completed in 2017 and have been adopted by four of the six Island towns (Tisbury, West Tisbury, Oak Bluffs, and Aquinnah) and submitted to DHCD in 2018.
+As Martha's Vineyard's only non-profit developer of affordable housing, the IHT is well positioned to collaborate and partner with town governments, private land owners, businesses, conservation organizations, and other non-profits to implement strategies in order to achieve the goals established in the Housing Production Plans.